 - The Casa Santa Lucia not only has class, but style.
 Each suite in the 9-room hotel is beautifully adorned with local Chiapas artwork and crafts.

 - The Hotel Pasada Real Chiapas (aka The Mision Grand) features spacious rooms and great outdoor spaces.
 You’ll feel the elegance here and enjoy a perfect location.

 There are also some sweet Airbnb listings throughout San Cristobal, which we find to be an ideal setup for longer term stays.
 We stayed in a private 1-bedroom apartment and absolutely loved our month-long rental in San Cristobal de las Casas.
 We particularly liked the $400 price for the month, which breaks down to less than $15 per day and even included a gardner and twice-per-week housekeeping service.
 If you’ve never used Airbnb before, you can use this link to get up to $40 off your first stay.

 Are You Packed And Ready To Experience the Best of San Cristobal & Chiapas?

 Before you depart on your trip to San Cristobal de las Casas, here’s a few final preparations to consider:

 - What to Pack for Your Trip To Chiapas Mexico?
 San Cristobal gets chilly, particularly so at night.
-But temps will significantly warm up during some of the day trips in Chiapas.
+But temps will significantly warm up during lower altitude day trips throughout Chiapas, such as the Sumidero Canyon tour.
 You’ll need to pack for both warm and cool weather.
 To ensure you haven’t forgotten anything important, you can check out our Ultimate Packing Checklist which is full of packing tips and recommendations.

 - Where To Next?
 Check Out Our Other Mexico Travel Guides: If you found this San Cristobal de las Casas travel guide to be helpful, you may also like our guides to Merida and Oaxaca.